terminal42/contao-standard/README.md

   * Place your style sheets in /web/layout/styles, preferrably using SCSS includes in the main app.scss.
-There's a predefined Gulp and deplyoemtn task which will build the optimized CSS file.
+There's a predefined Gulp and deployment task which will build the optimized CSS file.

   * Place your javascript in /web/layout/scripts.
 There's a predefined Gulp and deployment task which will build an optimized and minified JS file.